dh2nguyen/Planarized-Globe-Plot/README.md

 # By David H. Nguyen, PhD, www.TSG-Lab.org

 # Note: This file is best viewed in a plain text reader.
+# Note: I'm developing a statistical method to quantify PGP plots.
+This is in progress.
+Once I'm done,
+# I will add the name of that R script here, so you know what to look for in my GitHub repositories.

 # Part A. This script calculates:
 # 1. r, which is the magnitude of a 3D vector of which we know it's xyz coordinate form the origin